royasutton/openscad-amu/README.md

 ### Example Project

-The project *makefile* coordinates the design flow.
+The project *makefile* coordinates the design flow and invocation of [OpenSCAD].
 All openscad-amu design flow configurations are set here.
 To see a menu of options, current configurations, and build and install this example:

 ```bash
 cd my_project